railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

 .. figure:: images/stock_sale_form.png
    :align: center

-   *Encoding an order for three computers*
+   *Entering an order for three computers*

 Then confirm the quotation to convert it to an order.
 If you return to the product form you'll see the virtual stock is now smaller than the real stock.
 That happens because three products have been